 The term "substantially equivalent" is not defined by statute or rule.
-In Assessors' Handbook Section 410, Assessment of Newly Constructed Property, Chapter 5, the State Board of Equalization (BOE) recommends that the replacement property is comparable to the damaged or destroyed property in design type and use.
+In Assessors' Handbook Section 410, Assessment of Newly Constructed Property, Chapter 5, the BOE recommends that the replacement property is comparable to the damaged or destroyed property in design type and use.
 The handbook provides two examples of reconstruction that is not substantially equivalent to the destroyed property, and thus would not be eligible for this new construction exclusion.7